“Where do you find things to sell?” or “What are the top selling items on Amazon?”

-But none of that would be possible if we didn’t know where to find profitable products.
+But none of that would be possible if we didn’t know where to find the top selling products on Amazon.
 And that’s what brings you here!

 We love helping people meet their goals, and we understand how overwhelming this business can seem at first.